redox-os/rfcs/text/0000-setattr.md

 for capability-based security as well.

     a.
 There are potentially multiple sets of attributes to set/get per resource.
 Using a different path for each attribute set would allow a `read` or `write` of attributes to be very simple, as with the current `termios` implementation.
-    However, implementing a non-blocking `read` would be require some further analysis.

     b.
 Using a single path to identify all attributes for the resource would require a two-step process when getting attributes, first to write a message indicating what attributes are desired, then reading them back when they are ready.
-    This could easily support non-blocking `read` of attributes.
+However, this could easily support non-blocking `read` of attributes.

 3. To provide a non-blocking paradigm, we could add another system call, `readattr`.